Jamie (singer): 2022–present

 On February 3, 2022, Jamie released the English digital single "Pity Party".

 After hosting for over seven years, on August 12, 2022, it was confirmed that Jamie was preparing to leave After School Club in order to focus on her music career and to work on her upcoming album.
 Her last appearance on After School Club was on August 16, 2022.

 On August 17, Jamie confirmed that she was preparing for a comeback in October, and is currently preparing for the release of a new EP album.

 On August 29, 2022, the label released Jamie's new EP album One Bad Night through their official SNS, which will be released on October 5.

 On August 30, 2022, Jamie released a poster for her North American 2022 tour through her official SNS channel.
 It will host concerts in seven cities: Los Angeles (LA), Vancouver, Toronto, Brooklyn (New York), Dallas, Seattle and San Francisco From 10 to 23 October.

 On January 5, 2023, Warner Music Korea tweeted that they and Jamie agreed to terminate her exclusive contract upon expiration, and thanked her for her hard work and dedication.

-Charity work
+Philanthropy

 In October 2012, Jamie donated 50 million won (~$45,000 USD) to Hanbit Performing Arts Company for blind musicians.
 She became interested in the program after meeting with fellow K-pop Star contestant Kim Soo-hwan, who currently attends the Hanbit Performing Arts Company.
 Jamie shared, "The Hanbit Performing Arts Company hosts young, elementary school students as well as professional performers.
 Although they are blind, they are musicians who are performing with amazing talent.
 I want to be at least a small help to those who have the same love for music that I have."
 She also donated 50 million won (~$45,000 USD) to World Vision.

 On May 28, 2015, Jamie collaborated with singer Eric Nam for their song, "Dream", produced by Sweetune.
 They revealed all profit made from the song would be donated to charity.